Cowlitz Prairie: Geography

-Cowlitz Prairie is in Lewis County, Washington, United States.
-The natural prairie roughly lies along the west side of the Cowlitz River, north of Toledo, east of Interstate 5 in Washington, and South of U.S. Route 12.
-The Lower Cowlitz tribal group's traditional territory includes Cowlitz Prairie.
-Early 19th century visitors noticed an area mainly cleared of trees and assessed its dimensions from 4 to 6 miles long, 1 to 2 miles wide, adding up to nearly 6000 acres.
+The landform is roughly situated along the west side of the Cowlitz River, spanning north of Toledo, east of Interstate 5 in Washington, and South of U.S. Route 12.
+Early 19th century visitors noticed an area mainly cleared of trees and assessed its dimensions from 4 to 6 miles long, 1 to 2 miles wide, adding up to nearly 6000 acre.